trallard/JNB_reproducible/Readme.md

 ## Setting up the Docker container

-First we need to install Docker
+First we need to install Docker (assuming that you're running Fedora Linux on your machine):
 ```bash
 sudo dnf -y update
 sudo dnf install docker